Frida Kahlo self-portrait expected to break auction record | DW | 16.11.2021

 Although both were repeatedly unfaithful — Rivera's affair with her sister Cristina hit Kahlo especially hard — they stayed together.
 After Kahlo died in 1954 at age 47, Diego Rivera made a confession: "I realized that the best thing in my life was my love for Frida."
 He continued to promote her art until his death.

-Diego y yo was created during Rivera's affair with her close friend, actress María Felix, and the deep suffering of the deceived Kahlo is reflected in every brushstroke.
+Diego y yo was created during Rivera's affair with Kahlo's close friend, actress María Felix, and the deep suffering of the deceived Kahlo is reflected in every brushstroke.

 It is one of the last self-portraits the Mexican artist created in the 1940s.
 In it, her hair is wrapped around her neck like shackles and tears drip down her cheeks.

-In 1990, Sotheby's sold the work for a modest 1.4 million dollars (€1.2 million) to New York art dealer Mary-Anne Martin.
+In 1990, Sotheby's sold the work for a modest $1.4 million (€1.2 million) to New York art dealer Mary-Anne Martin.
 At the time, it was the first work by a Latin American artist to fetch more than a million dollars at auction.

 Since then, prices for Frida Kahlo's works have risen steadily.